 Step #5 – Configure the Client Browser

-To test out your new proxy server, go to a local library (tip: locate all nearby libraries with public library finder), open up a browser and select options and connections.
+To test out your new proxy server, go to a local library, open up a browser and select options and connections.
 Configure your LAN connection settings to use a proxy server.

 Select manual proxy configuration, and make sure to put the IP address of your router into the “HTTP Proxy” field, and the port you configured into the “Port” field.
 Now when you use the Internet, you’ll notice that it’s slower.
 Images on pages will take a bit longer to load, as the data travels through your home PC, and then to your school PC where you’re browsing the net.